Let’s be honest: this camera has some glitches.

 - Two color options

 Unfortunately, this camera was pretty glitchy for us.
-We tested a Blue by ADT indoor camera at the same time and using the same settings.
+We tested an ADT Self Setup indoor camera at the same time and using the same settings.
 While the indoor camera worked almost flawlessly, the outdoor camera had connection issues with both the Wi-Fi and the app itself.
 Because of this, some features wouldn’t work.

 We aren’t the only reviewers who’ve run into this problem, so it’s something ADT may want to look into.
 But in the meantime, let’s talk about some of the features that still worked for us.

-Blue by ADT lets you customize your motion detection zones and sensitivity.
+ADT Self Setup lets you customize your motion detection zones and sensitivity.

 We dialed the sensitivity up to the highest setting and captured such riveting things as the sun moving across the sky and a plastic bag blowing in the wind.
 If getting notifications for such minute movements sounds like a bother to you, we suggest using a lower motion setting or changing the detection to “People” mode.